 Parish Reading Room

 The Reading Room is located on the chapel level just outside the chapel, above the Katharine Drexel Chapel.
 There is a wide selection of materials – books, videos and DVD’s.
 Topics include Spirituality, Prayer, Scripture, Women’s Topics, biographies, children’s and many more.
 The Reading Room will be open after daily and Sunday Mass only.
 Come on Sunday after Mass and take home some Catholic reading or viewing material to make this Lent a more spiritual time.
-Click here for a listing to the Parish Reading Room book list.
+Click here for a listing of Parish Reading Room materials.

 The St. Stanislaus Parish Legion of Mary invites you to host in your home for a week or two the statues of the Pilgrim Virgin or Sacred Heart.
 The Legion of Mary Group will bring one of the statues to your house and have a short installation prayer service with you and your family.
 Some parishioners who have hosted the Pilgrim Virgin or Sacred Heart statues in their homes have reported experiencing peace and other blessings.
 If interested, please call Maureen Fillenwarth at the Parish Center, 215.855.3133, for contact information.